What do expats find most challenging?

 - What are medical services in Israel like?

-- What are typical rents in Israel?
+- What are emergency services like in Israel?

 What do expats find most challenging?If you live in Israel, newcomers to Israel would love to hear your answer to this question.

 Joshua Wood, LPC joined Expat Exchange in 2000 and serves as one of its Co-Presidents.
 He is also one of the Founders of Digital Nomad Exchange.
 Prior to Expat Exchange, Joshua worked for NBC Cable (MSNBC and CNBC Primetime).
 Joshua has a BA from Syracuse and a Master's in Clinical and Counseling Psychology from Fairleigh Dickinson University.
 Mr. Wood is also a licensed counselor and psychotherapist.